satoruisaka/TwistedCollab/README.md

 - Live filter box to search session titles and previews
 - Sessions stored as JSON + Markdown in `data/sessions/`

+### Utility Tab

+Launcher and file manager for companion services in the Twisted ecosystem.

+**Service Launcher (top)** — Cards are rendered dynamically from `/api/utility-urls`.
+Each card shows:
+- A **live status dot** (green = running, amber pulse = starting/checking, red = stopped) probed at tab-open time via `GET /api/utility/status/{service}`
+- A **Launch** button that:
+  1. Opens a blank browser tab immediately (avoids popup-blocker)
+  2. Calls `POST /api/utility/launch/{service}` — if the service is already running the tab navigates to its URL instantly
+  3. If the service is down, the server spawns the corresponding startup script (e.g. `startTwistedPic.sh`) as a background process
+  4. The button changes to **Starting…** and polls `GET /api/utility/status/{service}` every 3 seconds; once the service responds the tab is navigated and the button resets
+  5. Startup errors (e.g. Ollama not running) or a 2-minute timeout surface as an inline error message on the card
+- If a service URL is `null` (not yet configured), the card shows **Coming Soon** instead

+**File Manager (bottom)** — Browse, navigate, and download files from the `data/` directory:
+- Breadcrumb navigation into nested folders
+- Checkbox-select individual files; **Download Selected** packages them as a `.zip`
+- Select All / Deselect controls
+- File size and modification date columns

 ### Collab Tab

 The **Agentic Skill Runner**.
 Executes multi-step LLM workflows driven by YAML skill definitions.